Executive Director – Kim Minarich

 Her love of horses began when she was very young, and she rode on her high school equestrian team.
 Horses had to take a backseat while she raised her children, but she quickly filled her empty nest with two horses when her children went off to college.
 She and Pete enjoy taking care of their horses as well as loading them up into the trailer and hauling them to beautiful horse campgrounds and trail riding.
 She and Pete have traveled through most of the southeast with their horses.
 Kim actively competes in endurance races as well as competitive trail rides.
 She also is a certified equine sports massage therapist – the lucky NTRC horses!

-Program Director – Missy Saracino
+Associate Director – Missy Saracino

 During the summer of 2008, Missy became a part-time staff member of NTRC as Volunteer Coordinator for Saturday lessons.
-In January 2010, she became a full time member of the NTRC family as Program Administrator.
+In January 2010, she became a full-time member of the NTRC family as Program Administrator.
 Currently, Missy serves as NTRC’s Program Director.
 Missy grew up in State College, Pennsylvania and graduated from Penn State University with a B.S. in Recreation, Parks, and Tourism Management with an emphasis in Commercial and Community Recreation.
 While attending Penn State, she was the Commercial and Community Chair for the Recreation and Parks Management Student Society, a member of the Penn State Equestrian Team and was on the “Morale” Team for the largest student run philanthropy, Penn State’s Dance Marathon – an organization that dedicates time and efforts to helping children with cancer.

 Missy has lived in Southwest Florida since 2006.
 Her past work experiences include working with the Marco Island YMCA as the Tennis and Sports Program Coordinator as well as working with American Hospitality Academy.